dstavy/Hanukkah/README.md

 # Hanukkah
 Digitla Hanukkah lamp.
 Turns on and off based on time and date.
 Additianly has 4 wind sensors to dim the candles when blown on.
-I used an old motherboard as the surface for the lamp.
-On thr backside arduiino + RTC
+I used an old motherboard as the surface for the Hanukkah lamp.

 Based On: